os-js/os-js.org/src/manual/configuration/index.md

 The files are divided into sections and prefixed with a number so that they load in correct order.

+If you want to see the entire configuration tree, run `node osjs config:get`.

 ## Environment

 See the [Build Commands](/manual/build/cli) page for more information about environments.